CafeFPS/r5_flowstate/README.md

-# Original and updated repository for Flowstate mod made by @CafeFPS
+# Original and updated repository for Flowstate mod
-# Welcome to Flowstate

 Flowstate is a package of scripts for R5 Reloaded (Modded Apex Legends) that includes a large number of bugs fixes and new features.
 It also includes exclusive content made by the community like abilities, gamemodes or maps!

 Gamemodes: